Best Things to Do in Segovia – One-day trip from Madrid

 - Tradition and food

 Yes, it is.
 It´s not a coincidence that thousands of local and foreign tourists decide to spend one day in Segovia.

 There is a wide offer of things to see in Segovia.
 Few cities brag about such a similar artistic and monumental richness and the remarkable variety of cultural attractions.

 Segovia houses some unique landmarks in the world like the Roman aqueduct, amazingly preserved through its more than two-thousand-year-old history, the Cathedral, and the Alcazar.

 The city can be explored on foot.
 You can easily walk to the main monuments and other points of interest.

 Have you already decided to visit Segovia?
 Keep on reading my travel guide to discover what to do in Segovia in one day.

 How to get to Segovia

-Segovia is located less than 60 miles (96 kilometers) away from Madrid, so a Madrid to Segovia day trip is mandatory for most of the tourists visiting the capital of Spain.
+Segovia is located less than 60 miles (96 kilometers) away from Madrid.
+Therefore, spending one day in Segovia is mandatory for most tourists visiting the capital of Spain due to the high number of historic landmarks.

 It’s much more convenient for the visitors as you don’t have to plan anything or worry about how to get to Segovia and how to return from Segovia to Madrid.